Biden's solar ambitions collide with China labor complaints - WTMJ

 Potential non-Chinese suppliers include Germany’s Wacker Chemie AG and the Malaysian arm of South Korea’s OCI Co.

-However, those companies also buy polysilicon from Xinjiang’s biggest supplier, Hoshine Silicon Industry Co., according to Murphy and Elimaat.
+However, those companies also might buy raw materials from Xinjiang’s biggest supplier, Hoshine Silicon Industry Co., according to Murphy and Elima.
 They cited documents they said show Hoshine, also known as Hesheng, participates in “labor transfer.”

 Hoshine didn’t immediately respond to questions about the report.